Back we are on a great day in the United States of America.

 This is very big of you.

-No, it takes a big person to call up a national radio program and admit they were wrong, even after having their feelings hurt because you were misnamed today, even after having your name praised yesterday.
+No, it takes a big person to call up a national radio program and admit they were wrong, even after being having their feelings hurt because you were misnamed today, even after having your name praised yesterday.

-Either a big person or a real screwball.
+You're either a big person or a real screwball.

 Yeah.

-Uh Jenny.
+Okay, Jenny.

 Yes.